-Property Name: 'Embassy TechVillage' is a commercial office development with ancillary retail and hospitality component located along Sarjapur Outer Ring Road, Devarabeesanahalli, Bengaluru, Karnataka

-Property Address: Devarabeesanahalli Village & Kariammana Agrahara Village, Varthur Hobli, Bengaluru East Taluk, Bengaluru,

-Karnataka

-Based on information provided by the Client (viz. title report), the Valuer understands that the total land area of the larger land parcel admeasures approx. 103.44 acres and the land area under the purview of this exercise admeasures approx. 84.05 acres.
-Total land area under the ownership of Vikas Telecom Private Limited ("VTPL") is 80.05 acres and under Sarla Infrastructure Private Limited ("SIPL"), is 4.00 acres.
-Further, it is understood that out of total land area of 80.05 acres under the ownership of VTPL, 4.00 acres is leased to SIPL and same is considered for the purpose of this valuation exercise.

-Brief Description: The subject property "Embassy TechVillage" is an office park located in Bengaluru comprising of commercial development, consisting of approximately 6.1 million square feet (msf) of completed office area, approximately 3.1 msf of under-construction area and 518 proposed hotel keys along with the associated business of common area maintenance services

-The subject property is located along the Sarjapur Outer Ring Road (ORR), which is a prominent arterial road in the city.
-It is the south-eastern portion of the concentric outer ring road.
-Sarjapur Outer Ring road has emerged as one of the most prominent commercial office hubs of Bengaluru, on account of the premium quality of commercial office spaces and connectivity to other established micro-markets across the city.
-Some of the prominent commercial developments along Sarjapur-ORR include Embassy TechVillage (subject property), RMZ Ecospace, RMZ Ecoworld, Prestige Tech Park, Cessna Business Park, etc.

-The subject property is located at a distance of 4-5 km from Marathahalli junction, 5-6 km from Sarjapur road-ORR interchange, 9-10 km from Koramangala & K R Puram Junction, 13-14 km from MG Road (CBD) and 43-44 km from Kempegowda International Airport

-Based on review of various documents (such as architect certificate, rent roll, lease deeds, etc.), the subject property is an operational office asset with approximately 6.1 msf of completed leasable area with an occupancy of approximately 98.5% as on the date of valuation.
-Table below highlights the leasable area break-up for the subject development commensurate to the interest valued in Embassy TechVillage:
+Property Name: 'Embassy TechVillage' is a commercial o located along Sarjapur Outer Ring Road, D Property Address: Devarabeesanahalli Village & Kariammana Karnataka Land Area: Based on information provided by the Clien the larger land parcel admeasures approx. admeasures approx. 84.05 acres.
+Total la ("VTPL") is 80.05 acres and under Sarla I understood that out of total land area of 80. and same is considered for the purpose of the Brief Description: The subject property "Embassy TechVillag development, consisting of approximately 6 3.1 msf of under-construction area and 518 area maintenance services The subject property is located along the S in the city.
+It is the south-eastern portion of as one of the most prominent commercial commercial office spaces and connectivity prominent commercial developments alon RMZ Ecospace, RMZ Ecoworld, Prestige T The subject property is located at a distance ORR interchange, 9-10 km from Koramang 44 km from Kempegowda International Air Statement of Assets (sf): Based on review of various documents (st property is an operational office asset with a of approximately 98.5% as on the date of subject development commensurate to the i convention refers to developable area